PHASE 4 OF 7

 Hour 20-22

-Record the demo video.
-Build the pitch deck.
-Prep appendix slides for Q&A. This is not optional — it's the highest-ROI activity of the entire hackathon.
-A polished pitch with a working demo beats a perfect codebase with a bad presentation.
+Record the demo video, build the deck, and prep Q&A appendix slides.
+This is the highest-ROI activity of the hackathon: a polished pitch with a working demo beats a perfect codebase with a bad presentation.
+Tight on build hours?
+The demo video can usually slide into the post-submission buffer before judging; see the submission playbook for the timing trick.

 6